lucasrangit/git-bin/README.md

 **Note:** If your local master is non canonical and has changes then you should not use this and instead use `git merge upstream/master`.

-## git-removed-branches
+## git-clean-branches

-A custom git command to list or remove tracked branches that have been removed by the remote.
+A custom git command to list or remove locally tracked branches that have been removed on the remote.

 ```
-usage: git-removed-branches [-h] [--prune] [--force] [--remote REMOTE]
+usage: git-clean-branches [-h] [--prune] [--force] [--remote REMOTE]

 Remove local branches, which are no longer available in the remote